 - Help the child by understanding his or her needs better;

-- Improve practice by understanding what went wrong;
+- Improve practice by understanding what might have been done differently;

 - Recognise all the positive work and good experiences for the child amongst all the difficulties;

 - Support every-one and help them carry on and recover;

 - Demonstrate that disruption is rarely the fault of a single factor.

 Please note: The Disruption Meeting is not a planning meeting, but is an opportunity to review the past as a preparation for the child's future.
 The planning for the immediate future should occur via a specific planning meeting/review which should be convened as a matter of urgency to consider future plans.

 3. Chairing and Convening the Disruption Meeting